Follow-up Attention: An Empirical Study of Developer and Neural Model Code Exploration: Related Work

-\textbf{Attention as explanation.} Previous work \citep{jainAttentionNotExplanation2019} on studying attention weights of recurrent neural models has found that the attention weights do not always agree with other explanation methods and that alternative weights can be adversarially constructed while still preserving the same model prediction.
-However, in response, a successive study \citep{wiegreffeAttentionNotNot2019} showed how the alternative attention weights can be constructed only per a single instance prediction, whereas obtaining a model which is consistently wrong in its explanations is very unlikely to happen.
-On the same line, \citet{tutekStayingTrueYour2020} has proposed four regularization methods to mitigate the adversarial exploitation of attention weights for recurrent models, including the use of residual connections which are natively embedded into transformers~\citep{vaswaniAttentionAllYou2017}, the building blocks of GPT-like models~\cite{radfordImprovingLanguageUnderstanding} studied in this work.
+This section provides an overview of related work around the explanatory role of attention and previous studies of the attention of neural models and developers when reasoning on code.

-\textbf{Alternatives to attention signal.} There are observable signals other than attention that might capture the concept of relevance, such as gradients-based or layer-wise relevance propagation~\cite{montavonLayerWiseRelevancePropagation2019}.
-In particular, \cite{yuanExplainingInformationFlow2021} and \cite{ cheferTransformerInterpretabilityAttention2021} are promising examples of approaches based, partially or entirely, on gradient information.
-However, we focus on approaches using only the attention signal for two reasons: (1) almost all state-of-the-art models of code are based on the transformer block, and the attention mechanism is ultimately its fundamental component~\citep{vaswaniAttentionAllYou2017}, so we expect the corresponding attention weights to carry directly meaningful information about the decision process of these transformer-based models; (2) unlike the gradients, the attention weights can be extracted almost for free during generation with little runtime overhead, a crucial condition in many practical scenarios.
+\textbf{Attention as explanation.} Initially, preliminary work~\cite{jainAttentionNotExplanation2019} studying attention weights of recurrent neural models has found that the attention weights do not always agree with other explanation methods and that alternative weights can be adversarially constructed while still preserving the same model prediction.
+However, in response, Wiegreffe and Pinter~\cite{wiegreffeAttentionNotNot2019} have shown how the alternative attention weights can be constructed only per a single instance prediction, whereas obtaining a model which is consistently wrong in its explanations is very unlikely to happen.
+On the same line, Tutek and Šnajder~\cite{tutekStayingTrueYour2020} have proposed four regularization methods to mitigate the adversarial exploitation of attention weights for recurrent models, including the use of residual connections which are natively embedded into transformers~\cite{vaswaniAttentionAllYou2017}, the building blocks of the LLMs studied in this work.
+To further corroborate this connection between attention and explanation, Rabin et al.~\cite{rabinUnderstandingNeuralCode2021a} have shown how even Sivand, an explainability technique based on program simplification, pinpoint important tokens which largely overlap with those reported by the attention mechanism.